Jakob-Peters/Ad-density-calculator/readme.md

 ## 📌 What It Does
 1. **Detects and Measures Ads**: Standard and high-impact units using the selectors above.
 2. **Scrolls Through the Page**: Viewport-by-viewport, measuring visible ad area at each step.
-3. **Calculates Modular AdScore**: For ad density, unique ads, content distance, and viewport coverage.
+3. **Calculates Modular AdScore**: For ad density (enabled), unique ads, content distance, and viewport coverage (modules present, disabled by default).
 4. **Displays Final Report**:
    - **Overlay**: AdScore and factor breakdown
    - **Console**: Detailed debug info (if enabled)